Frequently asked questions

 What prevents market manipulation?

-Fixed supply (1,000 tokens per covenant, no new minting), income verification via Plaid (hard to fake the fundamentals), transparent conviction scoring (everyone sees the same data), and the AI pricing engine providing a NAV anchor that limits how far market price can deviate from fundamentals.
+Fixed supply (10,000 tokens per issuer, no new minting), income verification via Plaid (hard to fake the fundamentals), transparent conviction scoring (everyone sees the same data), and the AI pricing engine providing a NAV anchor that limits how far market price can deviate from fundamentals.

 How big can this market get?

 $4.5 trillion in angel and early VC capital is deployed annually.
-300M+ independent creators and founders globally have no institutional funding path.
-Less than 2% of founders ever secure capital.
-The tradeable human capital derivatives market is currently $0.
-We're not competing for an existing market — we're creating one.
+Less than 2% of early-career individuals who could put capital to productive use ever secure institutional capital.
+The bottleneck is origination and pricing, not liquidity.
+The tradeable human-capital derivatives market is currently $0.
+We're not competing for an existing market.
+We're creating one.

 Who should raise via Preflop?